 Yes.
 The only people who see the transmitted data or electronic prescription are those that already see a paper prescription. – i.e. medical practitioners and pharmacy staff.
 All messages transmitted to and from eRx are encrypted utilising international standard security tools including existing HeSA PKI certificates.
 This provides security such that eRx has no ability to decrypt and read data.

 What independent checks has eRx undergone regarding privacy and security?

 eRx has passed an independent Security Assessment and Privacy Impact Assessment, which means they are accredited under the Australian Government National eAuthentication Framework around security and ensuring they meet all obligations under the Privacy Act 1988.

 How does eRx help with emergency supply prescriptions and new script prescription requests?

 eRx will facilitate the communication of emergency supply and new prescription requests between prescribers and pharmacies.

 Does the patient need to give consent to use eRx?

-For transactions between prescribers and dispensers, consent is implied in the initiator’s consultation with the patient in the same way that it is currently done with the paper system.
-If the patient does not wish their record to go through eRx they should speak to their doctor and pharmacist.
+For transactions between prescribers and dispensers, consent is implied in the initiator’s consultation with the patient in the same way that it is done with the paper system.
+If the patient does not wish their record to go through eRx they should speak to their medical practitioner and pharmacist.